cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 The example below
 introduces two institution agents (the region section that encloses them is not shown).
-The first institution has the name *SingleInstitution*, and is configured from the archetype with the name (or alias) *NullInst*.
-The ``NullInst``has no defined archetype-specific data.
+The first institution has the name *SingleInstitution*, and is configured from the archetype with the name ``NullInst``.
+The ``NullInst`` has no defined archetype-specific data.
-This agent begins the simulation with two facility agents, one based on the ``FacilityA`` prototype and another based on the ``FacilityB`` prototype.
+This institution begins the simulation with two facility agents, one based on the ``FacilityA`` prototype and another based on the ``FacilityB`` prototype.
 The second institution has the name *AnotherInstitution*, is also configured from the archetype with